XiaoyunQIN/Final_Project_4990/README.md

 &emsp;&emsp;1: Analysis.ipynb.
 This is our analysis file.

-&emsp;&emsp;2: Final Model & Submission.ipynb.
-This is our final model and prediction procedure.
+&emsp;&emsp;2: Submission.ipynb.
+This is our prediction procedure.

 *sumbission.csv.zip* is the final prediction file and *taxi_data.csv* is our dataset which contains over 160 million records.